NETWAYS/icinga2-notification-telegram/README.md

 If you do not want to notify a group i.e. just **a direct user notification**:

-1. do the same as above, just at step 1 make a direct message to your bot instead
+1. Do the same as above, just at step 1 make a direct message to your bot instead
-1. as you have done a direct message you will only get a "from" id which is all you need here
+1. As you have done a direct message you will only get a "from" id which is all you need here

-# Examples
+## Examples

 ### Testing a notification

-sending a test notification (replace the token, botname and chat id obviously)
+Sending a test notification – replace the token, botname and chat id obviously.

 `sudo -u nagios ./service-by-telegram.sh -4 127.0.0.1 -l myhostname -o testingTGnotifiy -p <myBotname> -q <myGroupChatId> -r "<1234134325:blafasel>" -s CRITICAL -c mycomment -b mycommentuser -i https://myicingaserver/icingaweb2 -n maaaaaaaaaaa -d"$(date +%F-%T)" -e serviceshort -u fullservicename -D`

 ### Icinga2 objects
 #### Example Notification Object

 ```ini